History of the Handicap Parking Sign

-I guess I never paid much attention to the "little white stick figure".
+I guess I never paid much attention to the "little white stick figure" on handicap signs.

 The ICTA chose her design but modified it a bit (adding a head, for one thing) and added color.
 They needed a color that would stand out, so they made the stick figure white for contrast in the design, and chose a blue background.
 This symbol is used today, and the official design is copyrighted by the International Commission on Technology & Accessibility of Rehabilitation International.